Overview

 The framework is split into packages so applications can stay small:

-Continue with Modules And Providers or jump straight into HTTP.
+Continue with Modules and Providers or jump straight into Testing, HTTP, or Broker.